Chart Color Schemes

 Thurgoona has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects that could impact this region.
-Notable ones include Murray Park Estate, The Oaks Residential Subdivision, Brooklyn Fields Estate, and Albury Regional Job Precinct (NEXUS Industrial Precinct Master Plan).
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 23 projects likely impacting the area.
+Notable projects include Murray Park Estate, The Oaks Residential Subdivision, Brooklyn Fields Estate, and Albury Regional Job Precinct (NEXUS Industrial Precinct Master Plan).
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.